niermann/holoaverage/docs/parameters.rst

 Modulation Transfer Function
 ----------------------------

-The modulation transfer function (MTF) of the camera used for acquisition of the individual holograms can is specified in parameterized form.
+The modulation transfer function (MTF) of the camera used for acquisition of the individual holograms is specified in parameterized form.

-In the following it is assumed the MTF is a 2 dimensional function :math:`M(q_x, q_y)` of the two dimensional spatial frequency :math:`(q_x, q_y)`.
+In the following, it is assumed the MTF is a 2 dimensional function :math:`M(q_x, q_y)` of the two dimensional spatial frequency :math:`(q_x, q_y)`.
 A spatial frequency of +/-0.5 gives the Nyquist frequency of the detector.
 The MTF consists then of two parts, one due to the binning into pixels, and the other part due to the beam broadening within the detector/scintillator.